+Environmental matters (continued).
 The Group is subject to numerous national and local environmental laws and regulations concerning its products, operations and other activities.
 These laws and regulations may require the Group to take future action to remediate the effects on the environment of the Group's operations.
 Such contingencies may exist for various waste disposal sites.
 In addition, the Group may have obligations relating to prior asset sales or closed facilities.
 The ultimate requirement for remediation and its cost are inherently difficult to estimate.
-However, the estimated cost of known environmental obligations has been provided in the preliminary consolidated financial statements in accordance with the Group's results of operations in the period in which they are recognised, it is not practical to estimate the amounts involved.
+However, the estimated cost of known environmental obligations has been provided in the consolidated financial statements in accordance with the Group's accounting policies.
+While the amounts of future costs could be significant and could be material to the Group's results of operations in the period in which they are recognised, it is not practical to estimate the amounts involved.
 The Group does not expect these costs to have a material effect on the Group's financial position or liquidity.